spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-order-management-feature.md

 {% info_block warningBox "Verification" %}

+Make sure the following applies:

-Make sure that the Merchant State Machine is executed on merchant orders after the order has been split.
+* After an order was split, the Merchant State Machine is executed on merchant orders.

-Make sure that when retrieving an order in the *Sales* module, it is split by the merchant order and that the Order state is derived from the Merchant State Machine.
+* When retrieving an order in the *Sales* module, it's split by the merchant order and the order state is derived from the Merchant State Machine.

-Make sure that after splitting the order into merchants' orders, their IDs are displayed on the order details page in Yves.
+* After splitting an order into merchant orders, their IDs are displayed on the order details page on the Storefront.

 {% endinfo_block %}

 ## Install related features

-Integrate the following related features:

 | FEATURE | REQUIRED FOR THE CURRENT FEATURE |INTEGRATION GUIDE |
 | --- | --- | --- |